heathercaz/RestaurantStaffScheduler/README.md

   (Runs on [http://localhost:3000](http://localhost:3000))

 - **Backend:**
-  Start your PHP server and ensure it serves the backend files at `http://localhost/php-backend/`.
+  Start your PHP server and ensure it serves the backend files at `http://localhost/php-backend/`. (e.g., start Apache on XAMPP)

 ## Usage